-The U. S. Coast Guard, long one of the nation's armed forces, has seen combat in virtually every conflict fought by the United States since 1790.
-World War II saw the Coast Guard come to grips with the empire of Japan as well as the armed might of Nazi Germany.
-This included going into action against Adolf Hitler's vaunted submarine fleet, nicknamed "hearses" by the Coast Guardsmen who fought them to the death on the open seas.
-During the war the U.S. Navy credited Coast Guard forces with sinking or assisting in the sinking of thirteen of Hitler's U-boats, although the number was probably only eleven.
+During the war the U.S. Navy credited Coast Guard forces with sinking or assisting in the sinking of thirteen of Hitler's U-boats, although the number was probably closer to ten.
 In the Pacific Theatre the Navy credited Coast Guard warships with sinking one Japanese submarine but they probably sank two.
 Coast Guardsmen also captured two Nazi surface vessels and they can take pride in knowing that they were the only United States' service to do so during World War II.
-Additionally two U-boats surrendered to Coast Guard-manned warships at the end of hostilities, including one, U-234, that was bound for Japan transporting a cargo of uranium and the latest German rocket and jet technology.
+Additionally two U-boats surrendered to Coast Guard-manned warships at the end of hostilities, including one, U-234, that was bound for Japan transporting a cargo of uranium and the latest German jet and rocket technology.

 Although the Coast Guard is one of the nation's armed forces, they entered the war as novices in anti-submarine warfare.
 Nevertheless Coast Guardsmen learned their trade quickly and adapted to combat on the seas in an efficient and deadly manner.
 During the long campaign across the open waters of the North Atlantic, battling fierce storms as well as the highly trained and well equipped German U-boat fleet, the famous Treasury Class and other cutters earned the respect of both allies and enemies.
 Later, Coast Guard-manned Navy warships joined the battle and continued escorting convoys and sailing in hunter-killer groups through the end of the war.

-Since the end of the war divers have discovered submarines where none had been documented as being sunk while the sea floor remains empty where it was thought a "hearse" was positively destroyed.
+Since the end of the war divers have discovered submarines where none had been documented as having been sunk while the sea floor remains empty where it was thought a "hearse" was positively destroyed.
 Due to the nature of anti-submarine warfare at sea many of the officially credited sinkings were in fact incorrect.
 Enemy submarines that the Allies were sure had been sunk at a particular time and place were in fact only damaged and did make it back to port.
-When no prisoners were taken or wreckage found it was at best an inexact science to determine if a submarine had indeed been sunk.
-So, keeping that fact in mind, here is a revised listing of the enemy craft credited by the U.S. Navy to the Coast Guard as combat victories during World War II.
+When no prisoners were taken or debris found it was at best an inexact science to determine if a submarine had indeed been sunk.

 Destroyed in Action: